tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 ### State Channels
 State channels are a mechanism which allow two participants to sign promises, at given points in time.
 These time based off-chain signed promises provide proof of activity.
-State channels provide an opportunity for decentralised applications (dapps) to interact with other parties (customers) off- chain.
+State channels provide an opportunity for decentralised applications (DApps) to interact with other parties (customers) off- chain.
 This provides a cheap and fast user experience, which would not be possible on chain.
 State channels are smart contracts.
 State channels are also a second layer solution to the Ethereum scalability problem.
-From a usability perspective (dapp development) having a high volume of off- chain activity means low to negligible gas fees.
-As such dapps which employ state channels as part of their solution not only offer near real-time activity but also the ability for customers to send and receive micro-payments.
+From a usability perspective (DApp development) having a high volume of off- chain activity means low to negligible gas fees.
+As such DApps which employ state channels as part of their solution not only offer near real-time activity but also the ability for customers to send and receive micro-payments.
 A use case for this could be a gambling application which allows a high volume of micro-betting, in real-time, for entertainment purposes.